FAQ - Monitoring, reporting and verification of maritime transport emissions

 In practical terms, this implies that:

-- voyages between a port of call located on the territories above and another port of call qualifying as EU port of call constitute "incoming"/ "outgoing" voyages and are to be monitored and later reported;
+- voyages between a port of call located on the territories above, the Faroe Islands or Svalbard and a port of call under the jurisdiction of a Member State constitute "incoming"/ "outgoing" voyages and are to be monitored and later reported;

-- voyages between two ports of call located on the territories above do not fall under the MRV Maritime Regulation.
+- voyages between two ports of call located on the territories above, the Faroe Islands or Svalbard, do not fall under the MRV Maritime Regulation.

 Does the MRV Maritime Regulation apply to Norway and Iceland?